BingyuMao/BingyuMao.github.io/_pages/about.md

 </p>

 <p style="text-align: center;">
-I recently earned my Ph.D. in Biomedical Informatics from the
+*Ph.D.* in Biomedical Informatics from the
 <a href="https://sbmi.uth.edu/">McWilliams School of Biomedical Informatics</a> at
 <a href="https://www.uth.edu/">The University of Texas Health Science Center at Houston</a>.
 </p>